tock/design-explorations/typed_syscall_data/README.md

 1. Command clobbers many registers.
 The impact of this is somewhat mitigated on ARM because it has instructions to push and pop multiple registers.
-It is also somewhat mitigated on RISC-V because it only clobbers caller-saved registers (so the compiler has local context on which registers *actually* need to be saved).
+It is also somewhat mitigated on RISC-V because it only clobbers caller-saved registers (so the compiler has local context on which registers need to be saved).
 1. The userspace implementation of Yield is now larger, as it has to invoke the upcall itself.
 On some platforms, this may involve passing arguments via the stack.
 I would expect Yield to not be inlined with this ABI, whereas in Tock